yaelamir/project1/readme.md

 - Add trailing effect to mouse
 - Change the look of the paddle
 - Click release the ball to begin game
+- Clean up code (i.e. make the ball an object, reduce draw function, etc.)

 ###Installation:
-1. Open your favorite browser
+1. Open either your Chrome or Firefox browser
+**Note: Canvas is not compatible with all browsers**
-2. Copy paste this link to your url browser [http://yaelamir.github.io/project1/](http://yaelamir.github.io/project1/)
+2. Copy paste or simply click this link to your url browser [http://yaelamir.github.io/project1/](http://yaelamir.github.io/project1/)

 ###Trello: